jaxsonpd/Bulletrama/README.txt

-This repository contains the game developed for the ENCE260 Assingment 02 in semester 2 of 2022.
+This repository contains the game developed for the ENCE260 Assingment 02 in Semester 2 of 2022.

 Group Members:
 Jack Duignan
 Ben Gunn

 Group Number: 304